linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

 - What are your storage capacity requirements?
 - What are your performance requirements?
 - Do you need dynamically provisioned storage or will you be doing it manually?
-- NFS or iSCSI or NVMe-OF?
+- NFS or iSCSI or NVMe-oF?
 - How will you back up your data?
 - Do you need snapshots?
 - Does your storage need to be highly available?